35 Top Fishing Lakes in Texas: Expert Guide (July 2026)

 Top techniques for spring:

-• Spinnerbaits and chatterbaits along grass lines
+• Spinnerbaits and chatterbaits along grass lines and points

 • Square-bill crankbaits in shallow wood cover